-Clochan House was closed for a large portion of 2021 during the public health restrictions, however it re-opened on 18 August 2021.
+Clochan House was closed for a large part of 2021, during the public health restrictions, however it is back fully operational in 2022.

 The results for the year are set out in the Statement of Financial Activities on page 12 of the financial statements.